We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Shorting Progressive shares

-There are currently 6.6 million Progressive shares held short by investors – that's known as Progressive's "short interest".
-This figure is 8% down from 7.1 million last month.
+There are currently 6.0 million Progressive shares held short by investors – that's known as Progressive's "short interest".
+This figure is 12.4% up from 5.3 million last month.

 There are a few different ways that this level of interest in shorting Progressive shares can be evaluated.